konstantinosmpouros/Algorithms_and_Data_Structures/Elias and Fano (Bitwise Compression)/README.md

 # Elias and Fano Compression Algorithm

-The purpose of the README file is to explain in a detailed way how the  problems I found in this project have been solved.
+The purpose of the README file is to explain in a detailed way how the problem has been solved.

 ## Problem concept